Applying to master’s programmes

 PAPER DOCUMENTS TO BE SENT BY POSTAL MAIL OR DELIVERED IN PERSON

-Original official transcript of study records or certified copy.*
+Original official transcript of study records or a certified copy.*

 *Regular, uncertified copy of your degree certificate or transcript of records is not accepted.
 See below the instructions for certification of documents.
 Any country-specific requirements will override these instructions.
 Note that there is a country-specific requirement also for degrees completed in Finland.